neopragma/rpn_kata/NOTES.md

   - let's allow numerics unless this seems to get hairy
   - yeah, I like regex, looks a bit "clever", but I'll leave it for now, use a a var name to express the intent
+  - hmm duplicate knowledge of operators between tests / class, let's reduce that
+  - Yay, wacked the regex! :D going to use op consts, I like that better maybe